 output created by the function

-Clust a string representing a built-in
+Clust a character vector representing

-metric specified for
+the distance metric specified for

-Distance to cluster the data,
+Distance to cluster

-except for the following:
+the data, except for the following:

 Distance is either

 then the clustering algorithm uses Euclidean distance and Ward linkage.

 any other metric, then the clustering algorithm uses the specified

 distance metric and average linkage.